pschou/http-post-listener/README.md

 ## Usage

 ```
-# http-post -h
+$ ./http-post -h
-HTTP-Post-Listener (github.com/pschou/http-post-listener, version: 0.1.20230208.1455)
+HTTP-Post-Listener (github.com/pschou/http-post-listener, version: 0.1.20230220.2240)

 This utility is intended to listen on a port and handle post requests, saving each
 file to disk and then calling an optional script.

 Usage: ./http-post [options]
   -CA string
         A PEM encoded CA's certificate file. (default "someCertCAFile")
   -cert string
         A PEM encoded certificate file. (default "someCertFile")
+  -explode string
+        Directory in which to explode an archive into for inspection
   -key string
         A PEM encoded private key file. (default "someKeyFile")
   -listen string
         Where to listen to incoming connections (example 1.2.3.4:8080) (default ":8080")
   -listenPath string
         Where to expect files to be posted (default "/file")
   -path string
         Directory which to save files (default "output/")
   -rm
         Automatically remove file after script has finished
   -script string
         Shell script to be called on successful post
   -script-shell string
         Shell to be used for script run (default "/bin/bash")
   -tls
         Enable TLS for secure transport
   -tokens string
         File to specify tokens for authentication
 ```